neoKode1/Logme2/README.md

 - **Daily Log Finalization**: Provides an easy way for drivers to finalize their daily logs and send a comprehensive summary via email to designated recipients.
 - **Responsive and Intuitive Design**: The application features a fully responsive design, ensuring optimal usability on both desktop and mobile devices.
 - **Local Data Persistence**: Leverages localStorage for saving logs temporarily, allowing users to retrieve, edit, and manage logs even when offline.
+- **Google Sign-In integration**: Allows users to sign in with their Google account for a seamless experience.
+- **Offline functionality with service worker**: Enables users to access the application even when offline, with the service worker caching resources for later use.
+- **Google Cloud Storage for data persistence**: Stores log data in Google Cloud Storage for persistent storage and easy retrieval.
+- **Email functionality using Gmail API**: Sends daily log summaries via email using the Gmail API.

 ## Technology Stack
 - **Frontend**: HTML5, CSS3, JavaScript (ES6)